gigafraud/cirno_senki_translation/README.md

 ## How a file looks like

 A line that starts with ;; is a comment, meaning it isn't executed.
-It allows to give information to the people reading the file.
+It's made to give information to the people reading the file.

 You can see every file as a program that tells the game what to do.
 Like a program, it uses functions.
 Here are the main functions you'll see :